seanbao/mnemonas/docs/reverse-proxy-setup.en.md

 sudo mnemonas-public-setup --proxy caddy nas.example.com admin@example.com
 ```

 The systemd installer installs `scripts/setup-reverse-proxy.sh` as `mnemonas-public-setup`.
 The script sets `server.host = "127.0.0.1"`, `trusted_proxy_hops = 1`, configures Caddy or Nginx, adjusts local UFW rules, and runs basic checks.
+The basic checks read local listening addresses with `ss` first; when `ss` is unavailable, they fall back to `/proc/net/tcp` and `/proc/net/tcp6`, and report that port exposure cannot be confirmed when neither source is readable.
 When adjusting UFW, it removes broad allow rules for `8080/9090/9091` or custom backend ports before writing deny rules.
 Cloud-provider security groups still need manual confirmation: expose only `80/443`, not `8080/9090/9091` or any custom backend ports.

 The script lowercases the domain and removes a single FQDN trailing dot.
 The normalized value is used in the Caddy/Nginx configuration, certificate request, WebDAV URL, and verification commands.